HasanTarik-REC/Note-Collections/Second Year/Even Semester/Cyber and Intellectual Property Law/Cyber Crime(Chapter 3).md

 ### **<br/>Salami attacks**
 An attack on a computer network involves the intruder siphoning off small amounts of money from a file and placing them in another file that he or she can access.
 A simple example is when an attacker removes Tk.
 0.01 (1 paise) from each account of Bangladesh Bank.
 No one will notice such a tiny mismatch.
 But when 1 paise is deducted from all account holders of Bangladesh's largest Bank(Bangladesh Bank), It produces a huge amount.

+### **<br/>Cyberstalking**
+The Oxford Dictionary defines stalking as "pursuing stealthily".
+Cyberstalking involves a person's movements across the Internet.
+The person sends the messages on the bulletin boards frequently to the victim.
+He can enter the chat rooms and disturb the victim by constantly sending emails.

 ### **<br/>Cybercrime investigation Tools**
 1. X-way forensics
 2. Sleuth kit